esmalleydev/srating.io-gui/README.md

 # > srating.io

 This is the open-source GUI project for srating.io.
-This utilizes [reactjs](https://reactjs.org/) and [MUI](https://mui.com/material-ui/getting-started/overview/)
+This project uses [nextjs](https://nextjs.org/), [reactjs](https://reactjs.org/) and [MUI](https://mui.com/material-ui/getting-started/overview/)

 ## Set up

+After cloning project, in the project directory run:
+`npm install`

+To start developing run
+`npm run dev`

 If you would like to contribute, please contact me for an API key.